 Hallways are narrow, transitional spaces, and that’s exactly what makes them powerful.
 Guests have no choice but to move through them.
 Low ceilings, close walls, and limited escape routes create natural tension.

-For a full treatment, see our guide on Creating a Haunted Hallway.
+For a full treatment, see our guide on creating a haunted hallway.

 Lighting: This is where you go darkest.
 A single light source at the far end of the hallway (a backlit figure, a flickering lantern, a colored bulb) forces guests to walk toward it through near-darkness.
 Line the baseboards with small LED candles so the floor is barely visible.